This article is about the business value of design.

 However, design in an academic sense is a more abstract concept.
 It is a process or mindset to solve problems.
-Problems often related to the interaction of a company and its customers.
+Problems are often related to the interaction between a company and its customers.
 Problems of users.
 Or even better, because using user is sensitive too, problems of people.

 Based on research by McKinsey about the Business Value of Design and from the experiences of many companies worldwide, it appears that a focus on design can have great added value.
 If it’s implemented well.